snowshoestamp/snowshoe_jquery/README.md

 <script src="jquery.snowshoe.js"></script>
 ```

 The Snowshoe jQuery module dynamically adds the load animation whenever 5 simultaneous touch events occur (i.e. a user touches a stamp to a screen).
-It also removes the load animation after the request has completed and the user is redirected to the success screen.

-The standard stamp screen and load animation come with the following CSS styles and are used in [this demo](http://wfdemo.herokuapp.com/).
+The standard stamp screen and load animation come with the following CSS styles and are used in [this demo](http://demo.snowshoestamp.com/).
 Feel free to override any of them with your own CSS. **Note:** For the stamp screen, please ensure that the width and height are large enough to accomodate the full physical dimensions of your SnowShoe stamp.
 We suggest keeping the whole page stampable.

 ```css
 /*STAMP SCREEN*/